JEAN-MARC SUPERVILLE SOVAK

 Special thanks for research help to:

-• Prof. Myra B. Young Armstead, author of "Freedom's Gardener"
+• Myra B. Young Armstead, author of "Freedom's Gardener"

 • Nancy Kelly, Town of Rhinebeck Historian